-In the last five months, BVB has barely been able to keep pace with the Bavarians, but now has lost another of its best players to its hated rival.
-Before the start of the season, Dortmund needed a minor miracle.
-Now, it needs the red sea to part.
+In the last five months, they have barely been able to keep pace with the Bavarians, but now have lost another of their best players to their hated rivals.
+Before the start of the season, they needed a minor miracle.
+Now, they need the red sea to part.

-And despite all that, BVB remains the most realistic challenger to Bayern, even without Lewandowski.
+And despite all that, they remain the most realistic challengers to Bayern, even without Lewandowski.

-Schalke’s insistence on retaining Jens Keller as coach and the swathe of clubs circling for Julian Draxler is preventing it from realizing the potential it undoubtedly has, given its bona fide star power in Klaas-Jan Huntelaar and the indisputable talent of Max Meyer and Leon Goretzka.
+Schalke’s insistence on retaining Jens Keller as coach and the swathe of clubs circling for Julian Draxler is preventing them from realising the potential they undoubtedly have, given their bona fide star power in Klaas-Jan Huntelaar and the indisputable talent of Max Meyer and Leon Goretzka.

-Leverkusen, meanwhile, is closest to Bayern in the Bundesliga table but has some way to go before it becomes a genuine title contender.
-An efficient, workmanlike outfit, capable of producing big performances, Leverkusen's form before the winter break was a stark indication of its lack of depth.
+Leverkusen, meanwhile, are closest to Bayern in the Bundesliga table but have some way to go before they become genuine title contenders.
+An efficient, workmanlike outfit, capable of producing big performances, their form before the winter break was a stark indication of their lack of depth.

-No, BVB has little hope of competing with Bayern for years to come.
+No, BVB have little hope of competing with Bayern for years to come.
 It took time to transform Lewandowski into the striker who famously scored four goals against Real Madrid.
-Even if Dortmund breaks the bank, with moves for Jackson Martinez and Diego Costa mooted, its squad is still threadbare, not large enough to challenge Bayern, as the last six weeks before the winter break showed.
+Even if they break the bank, with moves for Jackson Martinez and Diego Costa mooted, their squad is still threadbare, not large enough to challenge Bayern, as the last six weeks before the winter break showed.